CAMERON SPRATLEY

 Language plays a central role in Spratley’s practice.
 Phrases—sometimes coded, sometimes blunt—are embedded into the canvas as interruptions, provocations, or veiled accusations.
 They operate alongside fractured imagery to create a field where recognition is partial and meaning is unstable.
 Each canvas holds multiple registers at once: rage, mourning, survival, and refusal.
 Through this approach, he builds a visual language attuned to the conditions of Black life in a country shaped by fear and spectacle.

 Cameron Spratley (American, b.
 1994 in Manassas, VA) lives and works in Chicago.
-Recent solo exhibitions of Spratley’s work include Violets and Daisies (2023)at M. LeBlanc in Chicago, American Portraiture (2023) at Moskowitz Bayse in Los Angeles, In the Air Tonight (2021) at James Fuentes in New York, Caged Bird Songs (2021) at James Fuentes (Online) in New York, and 730 (2020) at M. LeBlanc in Chicago.
-Spratley’s work was included in recent group exhibitions, Homotopy Type Theory (2023) at Centralbanken in Oslo, SKIN+MASKS (2022) at Kavi Gupta in Chicago, A Healthy Dose of Nihilism (2022) at the Ministry of Culture and Tourism, Columbus, OH, Sagittarius (2022) at Night Club Gallery in Minneapolis, Made to be Broken (2022) at P.P.O.W. in New York, Songs of Fire (2022) at Kranzberg Arts Foundation in St. Louis, Moloch (2021) at M. LeBlanc, Chicago, and Notes on Entropy (2020) at Arcadia Missa in London.
-Spratley obtained his bachelor's degree in 2016 from Virginia Commonwealth University.
-He attended the Yale University at Norfolk residency, was the recipient of the Alice Cabell Horsely Parker Scholarship from Virginia Commonwealth University, and received a full tuition scholarship from The School of The Art Institute of Chicago where he completed his MFA.
+Recent solo exhibitions of Spratley’s work include a forthcoming exhibition with Von Ammon Co. in Washington D.C., Violets and Daisies (2023) at M. LeBlanc in Chicago, American Portraiture (2023) at Moskowitz Bayse in Los Angeles, 1364 (with Leni Sinclair) (2022) in Detroit, Pressure (with Jason S. Wright) (2022) at Material Room in Richmond, In the Air Tonight (2021) at James Fuentes in New York, Caged Bird Songs (2021) at James Fuentes (Online) in New York, and 730 (2020) at M. LeBlanc in Chicago.
+Spratley’s work has also been included in recent group exhibitions, LIFE (curated by Arnold J. Kemp) (2025) at Artist's Space in New York, Miniotics (2025) at Weatherproof in Chicago, A Prologue for Chicago (2024) at de boer in Los Angeles, Group Exhibition (2024) at M. LeBlanc in Chicago, Offices and Honky Tonks (2023) at Nightclub in Minneapolis, Drunk vs. Stoned 3 (2023) at The Ranch in Montauk, The Californian Subject (2023) at Temple Projects in Los Angeles, Nice Work Forever (2023) at Sulk Chicago, Homotopy Type Theory (2023) at Centralbanken in Oslo, SKIN+MASKS (2022) at Kavi Gupta in Chicago, A Healthy Dose of Nihilism (2022) at the Ministry of Culture and Tourism, Columbus, OH, Made to be Broken (2022) at P.P.O.W. in New York, Songs of Fire (2022) at Kranzberg Arts Foundation in St. Louis, and Notes on Entropy (2020) at Arcadia Missa in London.
 In 2021, Spratley collaborated with filmmaker Jordan Peele and his firm Monkeypaw Productions on the remake of Candyman, set in Chicago.
+Spratley attended the Yale University at Norfolk residency in 2015, obtained his BFA from Virginia Commonwealth University in 2016, and completed his MFA at The School of The Art Institute of Chicago in 2021.

 EXHIBITIONS